matthias-reis/carda-gatsby/content/articles/2021/04/crown-the-end-of-all-things-en.md

 ---
 date: 2021-04-10T11:33:52.624Z
-slug: crown-the-end-of-all-things-en
 typeName: Review
 title: '"The End Of All Things"'
 subTitle: New Crown Album In April
 seoTitle: '"The End Of All Things" – New Crown Album In April'
 description: Crown will release their new album on April 16th.
 I've already had the chance to listen to "The End Of All Things" and now I want to recommend it to you.
 As fans of post-rock and industrial, you will definitely get what you want.
 image: https://storage.googleapis.com/cardamonchai-media/2021-11-20/2021-04-crown-the-end-of-all-things-l-jpeg-imagine-686868_848383_1440_1080/640.webp
 copyright: Crown
 ogImage: https://storage.googleapis.com/cardamonchai-media/2021-11-20/2021-04-crown-the-end-of-all-things-fb-png-l-jpg-imagine-686868_797979_1440_754/640.webp